lsst-dm/dm_dev_guide/python/numpydoc.rst

 Again, the :ref:`class docstring <py-docstring-class-structure>` takes the place of a docstring for the ``__init__`` method.
 ``__init__`` methods don't have docstrings.

-Dunder Methods
+Dunder methods
 --------------

 Special "dunder" methods on classes only need to have docstrings if they are doing anything non-standard.
 For example, if a ``__getslice__`` method cannot take negative indices, that should be noted.
 But if ``__ge__`` returns true if ``self`` is greater than or equal to the argument, that need not be documented.

-Examples of Method and Function Docstrings
+Examples of method and function docstrings
 ------------------------------------------

 Here's an example function: